Eleftherios Venizelos: "Noemvriana" – Greece enters World War I

-The course of events paved the way for Venizelos to return in Athens on 29 May 1917 and Greece, now unified, officially entered the war on the side of the Allies.
+The course of events paved the way for Venizelos to return to Athens on 29 May 1917, and Greece, now unified, officially entered the war on the side of the Allies.
 Subsequently, the entire Greek army was mobilized (though tensions remained inside the army between supporters of the monarchy and supporters of Venizelos) and began to participate in military operations against the Central Powers army on the Macedonian front.

 Conclusion of World War I

-By the fall of 1918, the Greek army numbering 300,000 soldiers, was the largest single national component of the Allied army in the Macedonian front.
+By the fall of 1918, the Greek army had 300,000 soldiers, and it was the largest single national component of the Allied army on the Macedonian front.
 The presence of the entire Greek army gave the critical mass that altered the balance between the opponents in the Macedonian front.
-Under the command of French General Franchet d'Espèrey, a combined Greek, Serbian, French and British force launched a major offensive against the Bulgarian and German army, starting on 14 September 1918.
-After the first heavy fighting (see Battle of Skra) the Bulgarians gave up their defensive positions and began retreating back towards their country.
-On 24 September the Bulgarian government asked for an armistice, which was signed five days later.
+Under the command of French General Franchet d'Espèrey, a combined Greek, Serbian, French, and British force launched a major offensive against the Bulgarian and German army, starting on 14 September 1918.
+After the first heavy fighting (see Battle of Skra), the Bulgarians gave up their defensive positions and began retreating towards their country.
+On 24 September, the Bulgarian government asked for an armistice, which was signed five days later.
 The Allied army then pushed north and defeated the remaining German and Austrian forces that tried to halt the Allied offensive.
-By October 1918 the Allied armies had recaptured all of Serbia and were preparing to invade Hungary.
-The offensive was halted because the Hungarian leadership offered to surrender in November 1918 marking the dissolution of the Austro-Hungarian empire.
+By October 1918, the Allied armies had recaptured all of Serbia and prepared to invade Hungary.
+The offensive was halted because the Hungarian leadership offered to surrender in November 1918, marking the Austro-Hungarian empire's dissolution.
 The breaking of the Macedonian front was one of the important breakthroughs of the military stalemate and helped to bring an end to the War.
-Greece was granted a seat at the Paris Peace Conference under Venizelos.
+Greece was granted a seat under Venizelos at the Paris Peace Conference.